chizkidd/microGPT/README.md

   --no-plot                  skip all matplotlib output (useful on headless servers)
 ```

-CLI flags override dataset defaults — the dataset registry is always the baseline, and anything passed on the command line wins on top:
+CLI flags override dataset defaults.
+The dataset registry is always the baseline, and anything passed on the command line wins on top:

 ```bash
 # use pokemon's config but bump the model size